 Medication and Drug Names

-One of the first missteps in the translation of medical documents into Spanish is confusing medication and drug names.
+One of the first missteps in translating medical documents into Spanish is confusing medication and drug names.
 Names can easily be mixed up because drug and medication names used locally are different than internationally.
 Both brand and generic drugs can have names specific to the country in which they are sold.
-For example, acetaminophen is a name used in the United State for what is internationally known as paracetamol.
+For example, acetaminophen is a name used in the United States for what is internationally known as paracetamol.

 Units of Measurement

-The medical field is ever changing.
+The medical field is ever-changing.
 Progress is a good thing, except when it causes misunderstandings.
 Occasionally, there is not a recognized translation for a certain term.
 It is challenging for bilingual dictionaries to keep up with new concepts, technology, research, and medical terms.
-Many bilingual English-Spanish medical dictionaries are direct translations from English.
+Many bilingual English-Spanish medical dictionaries are direct translations of English.
 They don’t always take into account the actual terminology used in the target language.

 How Medical Translators Can Improve Accuracy

 It is important that the medical translator keeps in mind the limitations of scientific and medical dictionaries.
 Some may find it necessary to purchase additional medical dictionaries to create a comprehensive knowledge base.
 Furthermore, skilled medical translators must read the latest journals and scientific papers to properly understand the current medical landscape, as well as recognize and translate new terms.